Baltoli/project-docs/notes/log.md

 * Implementing this means we won't need the tagged trace approach any more, and that the return type from a checker will include a map from events to expressions.
 Completeness follows easily from merging these maps.

+# 7/3/2017

+* Begun to work on improving the model checking algorithm for sequences, though it does remain quite complicated.
+* Might be worth coming up with a much smaller test harness that I can use to work on the algorithm - running it on full program traces is unwieldy.
+Note that this is not exactly trivial (need to build a mock event graph etc.)
+* Also noticed that traces can contain duplicates due to the way they are generated - for example, we might have the `lock_acquire` event several times *all with the same pointer*.
+* What this means is that we probably want to copy events before they go into a trace, so that all the pointers to events in a trace are distinct (memory usage will go up).
+* Maybe deduplicating will actually be more complicated than we need.
+Instead of storing event pointers (which are not unique), we store indices of the relevant events?
+* Key design problem: we may even need to backtrack in some situations!
+* The problem is that sequence repetitions are greedy - the initial repetition will consume all of the events when it should leave the final one to be consumed by the last part of the sequence.
+* Had an interesting idea - maybe worth prototyping algorithms in haskell before going to the more complicated C++ environment?
+* A new algorithmic tack - discard "don't cares" from event sequences, then generate sequences of delayed root expressions from the expression being matched.
+Then look for simple root matches between sequences.
+* Noted that `BE_And` is actually unimplemented...
+* As I had sort of suspected, `BE_Xor` is really just inclusive or - as long as one of the expressions matches, then the whole thing will do.
+Treat it as such for now and revisit if we find breaking cases.

+# 8/3/2017

+*